bernhardAxonIvy/doc/source/engine-guide/deployment/advanced/index.rst

   :language: yaml
   :linenos:

-See the `Axon Ivy Project Build Plugin deploy documentation
+See the `|axon-ivy| Project Build Plugin deploy documentation
 <https://axonivy.github.io/project-build-plugin/release/deploy-to-engine-mojo.html>`_
 for more information about the deployment properties.